darinz/ML/practice-1/p2/solution_p2.md

 **Explanation:** For $x_0 = 0$ gradient descent is stationary and for $x_0 \neq 0$ it will head towards $\text{sign}(x_0) \infty$ very slowly.

-**19. A bag contains 4 red balls and 3 green balls.
+**Problem 19.
+A bag contains 4 red balls and 3 green balls.
 We draw 3 balls from the bag without replacement.
 What is the probability that all 3 balls are red?
 Express your result as a fraction, or as a percentage rounded to the integer percentage (e.g. 77%).**

 **Answer:** 11% or 4/35